WA2FZW/SatPC32-and-the-IC-9700/README.md

 Update 03/24/2021 - Release 1.1 adds a picture of what the radio should look like when properly set up for the CAS-4A satellite.

+Update 04/11/2021 - Release 1.2 adds some information regarding
+the need to keep one's computer clock accurate and the need to keep the Keplerian data up-to-date.